mriziq/gui-twitter-manager-touchberry/README.md

 python app.py

 To generate a tweet, simply click 'Generate', review the tweet in the display, and send it off by clicking 'Tweet'.
+Load the bot with captions and hashtags.
+Hardcoded is also a set of emojis relevant to our brand and used by our audience frequently.

 **Current Functionality**<br>